Random Combinatorial Billiards and Stoned Exclusion Processes: Introduction

 \begin{theorem} The vector $\psi_{\ddd^{(n)}}$ is a positive scalar multiple of

 \end{theorem}

 Note that sending $p$ to $0$ in \cref{thm:AyyerLinussonBilliards} recovers Ayyer and Linusson's \cref{thm:AyyerLinusson}.

 By expressing $\zeta_{{\ddd^{(n)}}}$ and $\zeta_{-{\ddd^{(n)}}}$ in terms of ASEP polynomials, we will also make \cref{thm:LamBilliards2} more explicit when $\dd=\ddd^{(n)}$.
 We refer to \cref{subsec:setup_ring} for the definitions of the ASEP polynomials $F_\mu$ and Macdonald polynomials $P_\lambda$ appearing in the next theorem; see also \cref{subsec:multiline_queues} for combinatorial interpretations of these polynomials in terms of multiline queues.
+Note that, throughout this article, the parameter $q$ traditionally appearing in ASEP polynomials and Macdonald polynomials is set to equal $1$ and is therefore omitted from the notation.